denpalrius/data-processing-app/README.md

 ## Testing the Application

 Open your browser and navigate to `http://localhost:81`.
-You should see the frontend application and be able to interact with it
+You should see the frontend application and be able to interact with it.

+Diffeent layers of restrictions have been placed for file/mime types from the frontend, the upload service and the processing service.
+For preview, use either a `CSV` or `Excel` file.

 ## Cleaning Up